All Papers

 2005 - The Dueling Loops of the Political Powerplace

-This paper was written in a paper style format due to its use of a simulation model.
+This paper PDF was written in a paper style format due to its use of a simulation model.
 It was never met to be published in a peer reviewed journal.
 Instead, it was designed to be easily read by the non-specialist.

 Over the years this has been the most influential single publication on the entire website, by far.
 The paper, using a simple simulation model that most readers can follow, lifts the veil on how the world's democratic political systems really work.
 They don't.
 They are too easily exploited by powerful special interests, notably large for-profit corporations.
 How do they do it?
 Why do the exploiters have an inherent advantage that those working for the common good have been unable to counter?
 What can be done to solve this rather important problem?
 How does the Dueling Loops model explain the left/right political spectrum, the one that appears in all democracies?